realcxy/COMP2113-Cubic-tic-tac-toe/README.md

 3. Dynamic memory management

+-Firstly, check whethter the player move is legal.

+-If player moves successfully, renew the board.

+-If player fails to move, ask for a new turn.

-4. File input/output (e.g., for loading/saving game status)
+4. File input/output (e.g. for loading/saving game status)

+-

 5. Program codes in multiple files